blindnet-io/product-management/refs/high-level-architecture/readme.md

 ### Schemas

-For the [System](../lexicon/RFC-Lexicon-2.md#system) to support interoperability with other Systems and solutions, schemas should be made (and data export/import implemented using them) for represent the following:
+For the [System](../lexicon/RFC-Lexicon-2.md#system) to support interoperability with other Systems and solutions, schemas SHOULD be made (and data export/import implemented using them) for represent the following:

 - [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request) made by users and allow their transfer from System to System and enforcement of [Data Subjects'](../lexicon/RFC-Lexicon-2.md#data-subject) rights across Systems holding their data.
 - [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture) and allow transfer of encrypted captured data across systems while maintaining the integrity of data and its intended usage by intended [Data Consumers](../lexicon/RFC-Lexicon-2.md#data-consumer)